Medically Reviewed by Aaron Horn, LMFT, MA

 Is bipolar inherited from mother or father?

-Medical professionals who treat bipolar disorder and diagnose bipolar disorder report bipolar disorder in children increases if one or both parents has a diagnosis of a cyclothymic disorder, bipolar I disorder or bipolar II disorder.
-As it relates to parental information on bipolar disorder -- whether the parent is male or female has little to do with a bipolar disorder overview.
+Medical professionals who treat and diagnose bipolar disorder report that there is an increase of frequency in children if one or both parents has a diagnosis of a cyclothymic disorder, bipolar I disorder or bipolar II disorder.
+As it relates to parental information on bipolar disorder -- whether the parent is male or female has little to do with passing on the bipolar disorder.

 What is the best medication for bipolar 1?

-There are a few medications medical and mental health professionals use to treat bipolar disorder.
-The best medication depends on the type and severity of symptoms and how well the medication is tolerated by the person taking it.
-Lithium, Depakote, and similar mood-stabilizing medications are used to treat bipolar disorder.
+There are a few medications medical that doctors and psychiatrists can use to treat bipolar disorder.
+The medications will vary depending on the type and severity of symptoms.
+Your doctor may also alter the medications based on how well it is tolerated.
+Generally, mood-stabilizing medications are used to treat bipolar disorder.
+Only a licensed physician can prescribe the correct medication for you.

 What are the symptoms of bipolar 1 and 2?

-Symptoms of bipolar I disorder include periods of highs-and-lows called elation and mania.
+Symptoms of bipolar I disorder include periods of highs-and-lows called mania and depression.
 During these periods, people with bipolar I experience extreme mood-shifts based on euphoric or depressive symptoms.
-People with bipolar II disorder are more prone to experiencing the extreme depressive lows of bipolar disorder.
+People with bipolar II disorder are more prone to experiencing the extreme depressive lows associated with bipolar disorder.

 Are bipolar people manipulative?

 It can appear that people with bipolar disorder are manipulative.
 This is partially due to their ever-changing moods and emotions.
-A person with bipolar disorder may manipulate the people around them based on their manic or depressive state.
+A person with bipolar disorder may appear to manipulate the people around them based on their current manic or depressive state.
+However, there is no evidence that people with bipolar are more manipulative than the general public.

 Are bipolar patients intelligent?

 People with bipolar disorder are often highly intelligent.
-The issues they have are with regulating their moods and emotions.
-Because of their high levels of intelligence, it can be difficult to spot someone with bipolar disorder who appears to be highly intelligent and confident (due to mania).
+The issues they have are with mood regulation and not cognitive ability.
+Because of their high levels of intelligence, it can often be difficult to spot someone with bipolar disorder.
+People often develop behaviors and skills to attempt to mitigate their symptoms.
+Sometimes they are effective and sometimes they are not.

 Should I marry someone with bipolar disorder?

-If you’re thinking about marrying someone with bipolar disorder, look at the situation objectively.
-Marrying someone with bipolar disorder means taking on their everyday challenges, changing needs, and mood swings.
-People who marry someone with bipolar disorder should make a strong commitment to psychotherapy and medication management as a part of their everyday lives.
+If you are thinking about marrying someone with bipolar disorder, look at the situation objectively.
+Marrying someone with bipolar disorder is a difficult question (in general, marriage to anyone is a difficult question).
+Marriage means helping your partner with their everyday challenges, needs, and mood swings, whether they have bipolar disorder or not.
+People who marry someone with bipolar disorder should make a strong commitment to psychotherapy and (potentially) medication management as a part of their everyday lives.

 What age are you diagnosed with bipolar?